CodeWith-Sanchit/todo_apps/README.md

 # TODO Applications

-We will build simple TODO application using different libraries and frameworks using Javascript or Typescript.
+We will build a simple TODO application using different libraries and frameworks using Javascript or Typescript.

 - [x] JSON server to support the following CRUD Applications - Port:8080
 ---